Citroen To Begin Summer Service Camp This May | CarDekho.com

-Here’re All The Benefits Citroen Customers Can At This Year’s Summer Service Camp
+Here’re All The Benefits Citroen Customers Can Avail At This Year’s Summer Service Camp

 The camp will be held from May 2 to May 31 and will offer benefits on servicing and accessories